Building a Euros sweepstake website with 11ty

 The PWA

-I don't have a lot of experience with PWAs.
-I wanted to create the minimum needed for a user to be able to add the app icon to their homescreens.
+I don't have a lot of experience with PWAs so I created the minimum needed for a user to be able to add the app icon to their homescreens.

 There are two things needed for a PWA (in addition to serving the website over https):